-Our menus are changed on a rolling three week basis unless there are special events.
+Our menus are changed on a rolling three-week basis unless there are special events.
 The school menu is published on the school notice board outside each classroom.
 Please see the links below for a sample menu.
-In the Trinity term we aim to eat outside once a week when weather allows.
+In the Trinity term we aim to eat outside once a week when the weather allows.

 Where possible we use local suppliers and ethically source our produce.
 Our fish is all British and MSC so we can be sure that what we eat has come from a certified sustainable fishery.

-Our meat is welfare standard and come from Small Bones Butchers in Farnham.
+Our meat is welfare standard and comes from Small Bones Butchers in Farnham.

-We use free range eggs and Great Hookley Farm in Elstead supply all our dairy produce.
-Great Hookley Farm has been operating for over 50 years as an independent, family run business distributing dairy produce across Surrey and Hampshire.
+We use free-range eggs and Great Hookley Farm in Elstead to supply all our dairy produce.
+Great Hookley Farm has been operating for over 50 years as an independent, family-run business distributing dairy produce across Surrey and Hampshire.